dauwhe/why-books/README.md

 ## 7. Search

 What if I want to find something in the book?
 I hit command-F in my browser, and I can search the current document, but not the book.

 I have to go to google and type a search term followed by site:resilientwebdesign.com.

 ![Google Site Search](images/google-site-search.png)

 It's much easier in iBooks:

 ![iBooks search](images/ibooks-search.png)

+Almost uniquely, for something on the web, RWD does have an index.
+But if I find "Postel" in the index, it only links to the chapter 4 discussion, not the mention in chapter 5.